 - While the potatoes are baking, cut the meat into 1 cm cubes.

 - Prepare the vegetables.
 Onions: peel and cut into large dice.
+Garlic: peel and cut into medium pieces.
 Carrots: peel and cut into 1/2 cm half-moons.
-Garlic: peel and cut into thin slices.

-- Sauté onion on a large frying pan with olive oil, on medium heat, for 2–3 minutes, until transparent.
+- Sauté onion and garlic on a large frying pan with olive oil, on medium heat, for 2–3 minutes, until transparent.

 - Add carrots and cook for 3 more minutes.

-- Add the meat and the garlic, and cook until the meat is white on all sides.
+- Add the meat, and cook until the meat is white on all sides, stirring often.

-- Remove the casserole with the potatoes from the oven.
-Add the meat with the vegetable to the potatoes, add 400 ml of hot water, and carefully mix.
+- Remove the dutch oven with the potatoes from the oven, and reduce the temperature to 150 ˚C. Add the meat with the vegetables to the potatoes, fill the dutch oven with hot water to about 2/3 of the height of the potatoes and meat, and carefully mix.

-- Cover the casserole (use tinfoil if you don’t have a lid), put it back into the oven, and cook for
+- Cover the dutch oven (use tinfoil if you don’t have a lid), put it back into the oven, and cook for

 Notes & tips